Talome

 After Talome is running, complete these steps to unlock the full experience:

-1. Open the Dashboard
+1. Open the dashboard

-3. Add Your AI Provider Key
+3. Add your AI provider key

 ProviderKeyCostNotes

-Anthropic (recommended)ANTHROPIC_API_KEY~$0.01-0.05/conversationClaude Haiku for speed, Sonnet for depth
+Anthropic (recommended)ANTHROPIC_API_KEY~$0.01-0.05 / conversationClaude Haiku for speed, Sonnet for depth

-Ollama (local)No key neededFreeRequires Ollama running locally, 8GB+ RAM
+Ollama (local)No key neededFreeRequires Ollama running locally, 8 GB+ RAM for usable models

-4. Verify the AI Works
+4. Verify the assistant works

 What can you do?